shigebeyond/jkmvc/doc/orm/using.md

 ## 2 Inserting

-To insert a new record into the database, create a new instance of the model:
+To insert a new row into the database, create a new instance of the model:

 ```
 val user = UserModel();